Incisional Hernia Treatment in Johnson City, TN

 In cases where the hernia is small and isn’t growing in size, surgery is not a necessity.
 For a large hernia, especially if it is causing pain or becoming larger, a doctor will recommend surgery.

 Open Hernia Repair – The surgeon will make an incision outside of the affected area.
 The protruding tissue will be placed back behind the abdominal wall.
 The weakened abdominal wall tissue will often be reinforced.
 Once the incision is closed, the procedure is complete.

 Laparoscopic Hernia Repair – This procedure is minimally invasive.
 During a laparoscopy, the surgeon will create several tiny incisions and operate using a small tube attached to a camera.
 Small tools will be used to repair the hernia.
 This option may reduce recovery time, but may not be available to those with large hernias or previous pelvic surgeries.

 Schedule a Consultation for Incisional Hernia Treatment in Johnson City Today!

-If you are looking for specialized treatment for incisional hernias in Johnson City, please contact the John Lawson Surgical Group to discuss the treatment options available.
+If you are looking for specialized treatment for incisional hernias in Johnson City, please contact Premier Surgical Lawson Group to discuss the treatment options available.
 To schedule an appointment at our surgery center in Johnson City, TN, please call (423) 975-5650 to meet with our procedure specialists.